bubble2k16/snes9x_3ds/readme.md

 ## Snes9x for 3DS

 Snes9x for 3DS is a high-compatibility SNES emulator for your Old 3DS / 2DS.
 It runs many games at full speed (60 fps).
 It supports games that use CX4 chip (Megaman X2/X3), and the SDD-1 chip (Star Ocean, Super Street Fighter 2 Alpha).
 It can also play games that use the SuperFX chip (Yoshi's Island, etc), and the SA-1 chip (Super Mario RPG, Kirby's Dreamland, Kirby Super Star) but it runs slowly.
-It has generally much high compatibility than existing SNES emulators on the old 3DS because it uses Snes9x 1.43 as a base, and is a good alternative if your existing emulators cannot play all the games.
+It generally supports higher compatibility than existing SNES emulators on the old 3DS, because it uses Snes9x 1.43 as a base, and is a good alternative if your existing emulators cannot play all games.

-It also runs on your New 3DS, and it runs games faster!
+It also runs on your New 3DS, and performs much faster!
 Use your New 3DS if you want to play SuperFX and SA-1 games!

 Download the latest from:
    https://github.com/bubble2k16/snes9x_3ds/releases